-light-4j is aiming microservices and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
-It is based on Undertow Core Http server and depending on minimum third party libraries.
+The light-4j is aimed towards microservices, and therefore has to achieve high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
+It is based on Undertow Core Http server and depends on minimum third-party libraries.

-Here is a list of architecture decisions for the framework:
+Here is a list of architecture decisions for the platform:

 Designed for microservices that can be dockerized and deployed within containers.

-Security first design with OAuth2 integration and distributed verification with embedded distributed gateway.
+Security first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

 All components are designed as plugins and the framework is easy to be extended and customized.

-Can be integrated with existing application to protect investment over the years for your organization.
+Can be integrated with existing applications to protect investment over the years for your organization.

 Service logs will be aggregated with ElasticSearch, LogStash and Kibana with monitoring and alerting.